Harriet Beecher Stowe House

 Visit the Stowe House

-The Harriet Beecher Stowe House is open to visitors by appointment and Fridays, 12:00–3:00 p.m., with the following exceptions: the house will be closed 10/03.
+The Harriet Beecher Stowe House is open to visitors by appointment and Fridays, 12:00–3:00 p.m.

 Please contact us before your visit to ensure we will be open and/or to schedule your visit.
 Tours are available.
 We also host special events such as the monthly Teas with Harriet, the Social Justice Book Group, and Women's Writing Circles.